-Nevertheless, this model is considered as a very risky and challenging in terms of risk management.
+Nevertheless, this model is considered very risky and challenging in terms of risk management.

 This is the reason why many market maker forex brokers use a hybrid model that involves hedging with liquidity providers as well as placing trades in a B-Book based on traders’ profiles.

 The popularity of the hybrid model is justified as it allows brokerages to take advantage of the two above-mentioned models.
-The entire tactic rests upon identifying chosen group of traders who are profitable and send their trades to the real market, while keeping the remaining part in-house.
+The entire tactic rests upon identifying a chosen group of traders who are profitable and send their trades to the real market while keeping the remaining part in-house.

 Clients who are likely to be kept on the book have usually few common characteristics.

 Many brokerages operate in a hybrid model, and there is nothing inherently bad in such a model.
-This model runs very responsibly and with appropriate attitude toward risk-management can be very successful.
+This model runs very responsibly and with an appropriate attitude toward risk management can be very successful.